reduxframework/redux-framework/README.md

 ### Master ###

+= 3.1.8.5 =
+* Added:      Font family not required for the typography module any longer.

 = 3.1.8.4 =
 * Added:      Support for using the divide field in folding.
 * Added:      Error trapping in typography.js for those still attempting to use typography with no font-family.